hyperledger-labs/fabric-token-sdk/docs/interop.md

 ## Interoperability services

-The token transaction assembling service enables appending lock, claim, or reclaim actions to the token request of the transaction.
+The token transaction assembling service enables appending `Lock`, `Claim`, or `Reclaim` actions to the token request of the transaction.
 All of these actions translate into a transfer action.
-Lock is the locking process, where the sender sets the details of the htlc and transfers ownership of the token to a script.
+`Lock` is the locking process, where the sender sets the details of the HTLC and transfers ownership of the token to a script.
-Claim allows the recipient to gain ownership of the token by providing the preimage.
+`Claim` allows the recipient to gain ownership of the token by providing the preimage.
-Reclaim returns the token to the sender.
+`Reclaim` returns the token to the sender.
 Claim must happen before the deadline ends, while reclaim can only occur after the deadline has passed.

 ```go